Seventh-day Adventist Church: Exclusivism

-Critics have alleged that certain Adventist beliefs and practices are exclusivist in nature and they point to the Adventist claim to be the "remnant church", and the traditional Protestant association of Roman Catholicism with "Babylon".
+Critics have alleged that certain Adventist beliefs and practices are exclusivist in nature, and they point to the Adventist claim to be the "remnant church", and the traditional Protestant association of Roman Catholicism with "Babylon".
 These attitudes are said to legitimize the proselytising of Christians from other denominations.
-In response to such criticisms, Adventist theologians have stated that the doctrine of the remnant does not preclude the existence of genuine Christians in other denominations, but is concerned with institutions.
+In response to such criticisms, Adventist theologians have stated that the doctrine of the remnant does not preclude the existence of genuine Christians in other denominations but is concerned with institutions.

 Offshoots and schisms

-Throughout the history of the denomination, there have been a number of groups that have left the church and formed their own movements.
+Throughout the denomination's history, several groups have left the church and formed their own movements.

-Following World War I, a group known as the Seventh Day Adventist Reform Movement was formed as a result of the actions of L. R. Conradi and certain European church leaders during the war, who decided that it was acceptable for Adventists to take part in war.
-Those who were opposed to this stand and refused to participate in the war were declared "disfellowshipped" by their local Church leaders at the time.
+Following World War I, a group known as the Seventh Day Adventist Reform Movement was formed as a result of the actions of L. R. Conradi and certain European church leaders during the war, who decided that it was acceptable for Adventists to take part in said war.
+Those who opposed this stand and refused to participate in the war were declared "disfellowshipped" by their local Church leaders at the time.
 When the Church leaders from the General Conference came and admonished the local European leaders after the war to try to heal the damage, and bring the members together, it met with resistance from those who had suffered under those leaders.
-Their attempts at reconciliation failed after the war and the group became organized as a separate church at a conference that was held on July 14–20, 1925.
-The movement officially incorporated in 1949.
+Their attempts at reconciliation failed after the war, and the group became organized as a separate church at a conference held on July 14–20, 1925.
+The movement was officially incorporated in 1949.

 In 2005, in another attempt to examine and resolve what its German leaders had done, the mainstream church apologized for its failures during World War II, stating that they "'deeply regret' any participation in or support of Nazi activities during the war by the German and Austrian leadership of the church."

-In the Soviet Union the same issues produced the group known as the True and Free Seventh-day Adventists.
+In the Soviet Union, the same issues produced the group known as the True and Free Seventh-day Adventists.
 This also formed as the result of a schism within the Seventh-day Adventist Church in Europe during World War I over the position its European church leaders took on having its members join the military or keep the Sabbath.
 The group remains active today (2010) in the former republics of the Soviet Union.

 Well-known but distant offshoots are the Davidian Seventh-day Adventist organization and the Branch Davidians, themselves a schism within the larger Davidian movement.
-The Davidians formed in 1929, following Victor Houteff, after he came out with his book The Shepherd's Rod, which was rejected as heretical.
-A succession dispute after Houteff's death in 1955 led to the formation of two groups, the original Davidians and the Branches.
-Later, another ex-Adventist, David Koresh, led the Branch Davidians, until he died in the 1993 siege, at the group's headquarters near Waco, Texas.
+The Davidians formed in 1929, following Victor Houteff, after he published his book The Shepherd's Rod, which was rejected as heretical.
+A succession dispute after Houteff died in 1955 led to the formation of two groups, the original Davidians and the Branches.
+Later, another ex-Adventist, David Koresh, led the Branch Davidians until he died in the 1993 siege at the group's headquarters near Waco, Texas.

-A number of Adventists who apostatized, such as former minister Walter Rea, have become critics of the church's teachings and Ellen G. White.